ZacharyKearns/voting-app/README.md

 3. `git clone https://github.com/rajaraodv/react-redux-blog.git`
 4. `cd react-redux-blog`
 5. `npm install`
-6. Create a free <a href="https://postmarkapp.com" target="_blank">PostMark</a> account for sending (confirm email, forgot pwd) emails.
-  * Export Postmark credentials to environment
-  * `export POSTMARK_API_TOKEN=<getApiTokenFromWInPostmark>`
-  * Alternatively, you can run the app on Heroku, add Postmark addon (which adds a free account and sets `POSTMARK_API_TOKEN` to the app running on Heroku).
-You can then get that `POSTMARK_API_TOKEN` by running: `heroku config:get POSTMARK_API_TOKEN` and then export the token to the terminal.
-This will now allow you to send email from localhost.

-####Preventing Emails From Getting Blocked by GMail, Yahoo etc.
-NOTE: In order to send email via PostMark or Sendgrid, you need to verify sender's email(from address).
-In PostMark you can do that by setting your company or other private email(e.g. raja@rao.com) and verifying that.
-Then you can use **THAT** company or private email(e.g. raja@rao.com) in the FROM address.

 #Running Locally
 *You need two terminal windows open*, one for client and the other for server.